Celebrate With Us!

 Make Your Voice Heard!

-The 2025 Montana Legislative Session is underway, and your lawmakers are making decisions that directly affect you and Montana’s many disability communities.
+The 2025 Montana Legislative Session is over, but we’re still advocating for you and Montana’s many disability communities.

 Use our statewide Action Alert system to:

-• Stay informed about the bills we’re tracking
+• Stay informed about the legislative and executive actions we’re tracking

 • Discover opportunities to take direct action